Tennisatw/blog/source/_posts/2023-07-24_visiting-hall.md

 <br>

-Let's discuss the practice of celebrating funerals.
+Now let's discuss the practice of glossing over tragedies with celebrations.

 <br>